isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-09-10-post-Cognitive Health of the Asian Population.md

 variant: tiptap
 ---
 <p>The prevalence of poor mental health in Singapore has increased from 13.4%
-in 2020 to 17% in 2022, according to the National Population Health Survey 2022.
-In another survey by the National University of Singapore in 2022, findings revealed that about one in three youth&nbsp;in Singapore has reported internalising mental health symptoms such as sadness, anxiety and loneliness.
-Amidst this growing concern, Singapore launched a national mental health and well-being strategy on 4 October 2023, which adopted a multi-pronged approach to tackle mental health issues.&nbsp;</p>
+in 2020 to 17% in 2022<sup>1</sup>, according to the National Population Health Survey 2022.
+In another survey by the National University of Singapore in 2022, findings revealed that about one in three youth&nbsp;in Singapore has reported internalising mental health symptoms such as sadness, anxiety and loneliness<sup>2</sup>.
+Amidst this growing concern, Singapore launched a national mental health and well-being strategy on 4 October 2023, which adopted a multi-pronged approach to tackle mental health issues<sup>3</sup>.&nbsp;</p>
 <p>
 <br>At the frontline of cognitive genomic precision medicine is Assistant
-Professor Max Lam, Deputy Science Director for Precision Health Research, Singapore (PRECISE)’s <a href="https://www.npm.sg/partners/precise-sg100k" rel="noopener noreferrer nofollow" target="_blank"><u>PRECISE-SG100K study</u></a>, and the Principal Investigator of the <u>CO</u>gnitive functio<u>N</u>&nbsp;in psy<u>C</u>hiatric <u>I</u>llnes<u>SE</u>s (CONCISE) mental health study at Institute of Mental Health.
+Professor Max Lam, Deputy Science Director for Precision Health Research, Singapore (PRECISE)’s <a href="https://www.npm.sg/partners/precise-sg100k" rel="noopener noreferrer nofollow" target="_blank"><u>PRECISE-SG100K study</u></a><sup>4</sup>, and the Principal Investigator of the <u>CO</u>gnitive functio<u>N</u>&nbsp;in psy<u>C</u>hiatric <u>I</u>llnes<u>SE</u>s (CONCISE) mental health study at Institute of Mental Health.
 Also leading the PRECISE-SG100K Cognitive